-If you own ETFs or Mutual funds that have foreign income, you will need to select RIC as the country during this step.
+If you own ETFs or Mutual Funds that have foreign income,

+then you need to select RIC as the country during this step.

 In this case, it may very well be that not 100% of the income comes from foreign sources so you'll need to change the percentage.